aam29dc/untitled_forums/README.md

 [ **HTML & CSS:** ]

---saved variable css template, click the logo in the upper left corner to swap between dark and light themes
+--saved variable css template, click the logo in the upper left corner to swap between dark and light themes.

 --Mobile phone layout is set with is_mobile() function (lib.php) in layouts and form elements.